yoctore/yocto-logger/README.md

 This module is a part of yocto node modules for NodeJS.

-Please see https://www.npmjs.com/~yocto for complete list of available module (completed day after day).
+Please see [https://www.npmjs.com/~yocto](https://www.npmjs.com/~yocto) for complete list of available module (completed day after day).

 This module manage your own logger request on your node app.

-This module his based on winston package : https://github.com/flatiron/winston
+This module his based on [winston](https://www.npmjs.com/package/winston) package.

 **IMPORTANT : This module is not a complete reimplantation of winston** we only use winston for the core process.

+**IMPORTANT : This module shared logger by default in next major release group logger will be add**

 ## Motivation